 Begg – Edinburgh must future-proof its buses

-This article first appeared in ‘Passenger Transport’ issue 315, and is reproduced here with the editor’s agreement.
+This article first appeared in ‘Passenger Transport’ issue 315, and is reproduced here with the editor’s kind permission.

 Out now: Issue 315 of Passenger Transport